 Run Time: Approx. 60 Minutes

-Over the course of their 30+ year career, the Christian rock stalwarts of Stryper have become beloved elder statesmen not only of the "Christian Metal" scene they helped found, but also of the late '80s glam-metal scene in general.
-They are still touring and recording to this day and their classic hits like "Calling On You," "Honestly," and "Soldiers Under Command" are staples of '80s metal playlists.
+Over the course of their 30+ year career, the yellow-and-black clad stalwarts of Stryper have become beloved elder statesmen not only of the "Christian Metal" scene they helped found, but also of the late '80s glam-metal scene in general.
+The band continues to tour and record to this day and their classic hits like "Calling On You," "Honestly," and "Soldiers Under Command" are staples of '80s metal playlists.

-Stryper may have eventually earned respect from their peers on both sides of the aisle, but that wasn't always the case.
-During their formative period in the big '80s the band wasn't taken seriously by many secular hard rock fans and critics due to their religious viewpoint.
-At the same time, Stryper's "heavy metal" sound and big-haired "glam" image was often met with suspicion or outright hostility by segments of the Christian community, who should have been the band's biggest supporters.
+Their perseverance has earned Stryper the respect of peers on both sides of the theological aisle, but that wasn't always the case.
+During their formative period in the big '80s Stryper wasn't always taken seriously by secular hard rock fans or critics due to their religious viewpoint... but at the same time, their "heavy metal" sound and big-haired "glam" image was met with suspicion or outright hostility by segments of the Christian community, who should have been the band's biggest supporters.

 [sarcasm mode on]

-Fortunately, there were fair and balanced faith leaders like The Peters Brothers out there to help God-fearin' families decide if Stryper was indeed rockin' for the Rock, or if they were undercover agents of Satan, out to corrupt America's youth.
+Fortunately, there were fair and balanced faith leaders like The Peters Brothers out there to help God-fearin' families decide if Stryper was indeed rockin' for the Rock, or if they were wolves in sheep's clothing, out to corrupt America's youth.

 [sarcasm mode off]

 I received The Peters Brothers Interview Stryper many years ago as a "free gift" with an order from a Christian-music mail order company.
-It's an unintentionally hilarious ministry cassette released in 1987, in which the Peters Brothers - a pair of preachers known for their anti-rock 'n' roll stance - investigate the Yellow & Black Attack boys to find out if they were wolves in sheep's clothing, out to lure unsuspecting Christian youth into a lifestyle of spandex and Satan.
+It's an unintentionally hilarious ministry cassette in which the Peters Brothers - a pair of evangelist preachers known for their anti-rock 'n' roll stance - investigate the Yellow & Black Attack to find out if they were clean living altar boys, or undercover agents of Satan on a mission to lure Christian youth into a lifestyle of spandex and Aqua-Net.